Deep Dive: Determining the settings that work best for your needs

 One of the biggest considerations is if your company doesn't currently have company cards, should they??
 It definitely might be worth the effort now, saving you a ton of time going forward!

-There are so many benefits to have employees using company cards from the employees not having to front the funds for company expenses to Admins having full control and insight to all cards and transactions!
+A benefit to company cards is not having to front the funds for company expenses, and domain admins will have full control and insight into all cards and transactions.

 Alright, now that you've decided if company cards are something you're interested in or not, will you also need access to Domain Group settings?
 This will help you decide if the Collect or Control plan is right for you.